xiamx/awesome-sentiment-analysis/README.md

 > Sentiment Analysis is the field of study that analyzes people's opinions, sentiments, evaluations, attitudes, and emotions from written languages.
 (Liu 2012)

+The goal of this repository is to provide adequate links for scholars who want to research in this domain; And at the same time, be sufficiently accessible for developers who want to integrate sentiment analysis into their applications.

+Sentiment Analysis (SA) happens at various levels:
+- Document-level SA evaluate sentiment of a single entity (i.e. a product) from a review document.
+- Sentence-level SA evaluate sentiment from a single sentence.
+- Aspect-level SA performs finer-grain analysis.
+For example, the sentence “the iPhone’s call quality is good, but its battery life is short.” evaluates two aspects: call quality and battery life, of iPhone (entity).
+The sentiment on iPhone’s call quality is positive, but the sentiment on its battery life is negative.
+(Liu 2012)

+Most recent research focuses on Aspect-based approaches.
+But not all opensource implementations are caught up yet.

+There are many different approaches to solve the problem.
+Some use Lexical methods, such as looking at the frequency of positive and negative words (from i.e. SentiWordNet) occuring in the given sentence.
+Some use Supervised Machine Learning, such as Naive Bayes and Support Vector Machine (SVM.)
+Some use Unsupervised Machine Learning, such as Latent Dirichlet Allocation (LDA) and word embeddings (Word2Vec).
+Recent work also apply Deep Learning methods such as Convolutional Neural Network (CNN) and Long Short-term Memory (LSTM), and also their attention-based variants.

 ## Survey Papers

 Liu, Bing.
 "Sentiment analysis and opinion mining."
 Synthesis lectures on human language technologies 5.1 (2012): 1-167. [[pdf]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.244.9480&rep=rep1&type=pdf)